johntymuriithi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello command permits all permissions to the users chmod 751 added chmod 751 cretes create directory with 751 permissions
+chmod 007 hello command permits all permissions to the users chmod 751 added chmod 751 cretes create directory with 751 permissions chmod --reference=olleh hello sets permisions of ollen as hello